 Salt Brine Deicing Program

-You may have noticed Draper City Public Works vehicles spreading liquid on the roads prior to a storm as part of the Salt Brine Deicing Program.
-Below are a list of frequently asked questions about the process and materials used.
+You may have noticed Draper City Public Works vehicles spreading liquid on the roads before a storm as part of the Salt Brine Deicing Program.
+Below is a list of frequently asked questions about the process and materials used.

 What is Salt Brine?

 • Salt brine is water saturated with sodium chloride, or more simply, rock salt dissolved in water.

 • It is part of Draper City’s anti-icing program which takes a proactive approach to controlling snow and ice on Draper’s roadways.

 • Salt brine is applied by spraying it directly onto the pavement up to 48 hours in advance of a winter storm.

 • Pre-treating is a snow-fighting strategy used in anticipation of winter road conditions.

 • When applied before a winter storm, salt brine will begin working as soon as the first snowflake falls and will help delay the accumulation of snow and ice on the pavement.